Are Listening Skills a Lost Art?

 The chief block to true listening skills is “the self.”
 When “the self” steps in, listening ends.
 As soon as thoughts of the listener move to her/his own self, the focus has been broken.
 So when you’re thinking about you, you can’t listen to anyone else.

-We have two ears and one mouth – we should listen twice as much as we speak.
+We have two ears and one mouth so that we can listen twice as much as we speak.– Epictetus, Greek Philosopher

 Other Listening Skills Articles: